ShashankSubramanian/transformer-perf-estimates/README.md

 top_configs_to_print = 1 # how many configs to print? max 100 but dont print all
 pprint.pprint(configs[0][0:top_configs_to_print])
 ```
+In [execution.py](execution.py), we define the search space by enumerating candidates for the different parallelization strategies and the assignment of GPUs to the NVLINK/NVSWITCH domain.
+In function `def totals(..)`, we take care of other optimizations such as distributed optimizer as well as pipeline bubbles when computing total time and keep track of important metrics.
+The `def  execute_<parallel_strat>(...)` functions loop over all candidates and keeps a priority queue of the top candidates (least training times) and returns the top *n* candidates.

 The notebook also enables you to modify the parallel configurations, allowing you to experiment with different parallelization strategies and understand the various bottlenecks.
 It also provides a breakdown of metrics for each layer of the transformer independently, helping you identify which layers contribute most to specific bottlenecks.
 See the comments in the notebook and example outputs to get a sense of this.

 ### Plot performance numbers